WizTheEngineer/droid-messenger/README.md

 "receiverId"  --> String

-After this is complete and you have ensured the proper keys are entered.
-The application should build.
+After this is complete and you have ensured the proper keys are entered, the application should build.

 Sign up with a few mock users and test away.